merlijn1411/Hello_You.Verhaallijn/README.md

 #stuk05
 def kunsthal():
- print("you have decided to go to the kunsthal \nyou and you fellow students are discussing where do you want to go.") sleep(2.5) print("4 people want to go to ""illustrator"" and the other 4 wants to ""stap in de schoenen van tim walker"" \nwhere do you want to go? ") print("A. Illustrator \nB.
+ print("you have decided to go to the kunsthal \nyou and you fellow students are discussing. where do you want to go.") sleep(2.5) print("4 students want to go to ""illustrator"" and the other 4 wants to ""stap in de schoenen van tim walker"" \nwhere do you want to go? ") print("A. Illustrator \nB.
 Stap in de schoenen van tim walker ") choice = input() if choice in answer_a: